adunsulag/var-dumper/README.md

 VarDumper Component
 ===================

+Forked and updated to work with ORO-CRM 3.1.
+VarDumper throws fatal exceptions on tracing the TWIG classes ORO-CRM uses because some of its twig classes are Abstract classes.  symfony/var-dumper can't unserialize an abstract class and throws fatal exceptions.
+This fork fixes that.
+Goal is to eventually merge this back into symfony/var-dumper through a pull-request.

 The VarDumper component provides mechanisms for walking through any arbitrary PHP variable.
 Built on top, it provides a better `dump()` function that you can use instead of `var_dump`.